stephw-tib/pid4nfdi-training/docs/source/doi.rst

 Key features of a DOI include:
- * **Unique and Persistent:** Each DOI is unique and remains associated with its resource, even if the resource's location (URL) changes.
+ * **Unique:** Each DOI is unique and remains associated with its resource, even if the resource's location (URL) changes.
+ * **Persistent:** DOIs are managed in a distributed environment with shared responsibilities, guaranteeing their persistence on a technical and organizational level.
  * **Resolvable:** DOIs can be entered into the DOI resolver (e.g., https://doi.org/) to redirect users to the current location of the resource.
  * **Widely Used:** DOIs are commonly used in scholarly publishing, ensuring reliable citations and access to academic work.
  * **Format:** A DOI typically follows a format like 10.xxxx/xxxxx, where the prefix identifies the publisher or organization, and the suffix identifies the specific object.